 Opera has quite the list of famous fathers, and unlike the mothers, who are often portrayed negatively; fathers come in all shapes and sizes.
-So today, on Father’s Day, we explore our favourite fathers whether they are the greatest role models or not.
+Today we explore our favourite fathers whether they are the greatest role models or not.

 Verdi has a ton of father figures and it is impossible to ignore his most famed, the court jester Rigoletto, whose fierce desire to protect his daughter is his undoing.
 A bitter man, who spares no one his insults, Rigoletto’s harsh tongue is replaced with an overwhelming and tender care for his secret daughter Gilda, whom he keeps hidden from public.
 His action, although done with her best intentions in mind, hinder her development and makes her more vulnerable to external forces.
 In his quest for retribution, Rigoletto ends up losing the one person he loves the most in the world.